 In English translations, please provide a literal, word-for-word translation of degree names and grades; do not convert into English equivalents or the U.S. grades of A-F. If you must obtain a translation while in the United States, versions prepared by translators certified by the American Translators Association are acceptable.
 Please note that ATA membership is not indicative of ATA certification.

 Translations are not required for academic records issued in English or Spanish.

 Do I have to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System)?

 Applicants who received their degrees in countries other than the U.S., U.K., Australia, or English-speaking Canada are required to complete the the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 This includes applicants with degrees from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, North Africa, the People’s Republic of China, Taiwan, Japan, Korea, Southeast Asia, and most European countries.
 Your most recent score must be at least 68 on the Internet-based TOEFL or at least 7.0 on the IELTS Academic test.

-Only applicants who have completed a full year of U.S. university-level coursework with a grade of B or better are exempt from this requirement.
+Only applicants who have completed a full year of U.S. university-level coursework as a full-time student with a GPA of B or better or who have received a graduate degree from a U.S. university are exempt from this requirement.